mustafamunawar/docs/typescript-help/ts-notes.md

 Note that isFish() return type in the JS code should be a boolean (and it will be on code execution ) but in the TS layer it is annotated as "pet is Fish".
 This "pet is Fish" is a "type predicate".
 You may think that boolean true from isFish is equivalent of narrowing pet's type to Fish from a union of Fish|Bird/
 Also, classes can use "this is Type" to narrow their type

+### Some observations about Typescript

+- TypeScript is a "structurally typed type system".
+Type annotations for two variables may come from 2 different annotations (like one used type-alias while other used interface) but if their type-structure is same then TS treat them equivalently.

+### Object Typing

+Both interface and type-alias can be used for typing an object literal:

+type Employee = {
+name: string;
+age: number;
+};

+Interface Employee1 {

+}